caseman/grease/doc/tutorial/tutorial2.rst

    :align: left
    :figwidth: 100

-The shape has some intentionally duplicated vertices (the part labelled `flame`), so we can easily create a simple animated flame effect coming from the rear of the ship when the thrust is activated.
+The shape has some intentionally overlapping vertices (the part labelled `flame` on line 7), so we can easily create a simple animated flame effect coming from the rear of the ship when the thrust is activated.

-In the constructor, we setup the initial position and angle (centered and pointing up), stationary movement and rotation.
+In the constructor, we setup the initial position and angle (centered and pointing up), stationary movement and rotation (lines 15-18).
 Next the shape is initialized, this time with the :attr:`closed` field set to false since we have overlapping vertices in the shape.
 Last, we set the color.
 This puts the ship entity into all of the components we need for movement and rendering.

 Unlike asteroids, the player's ship needs to be able to move dynamically in response to player inputs.
 Specifically, the ship needs to be able to turn (rotate) left and right, and accelerate forward in the direction it is facing to simulate thrust.
 Let's start with the turn method:

 .. literalinclude:: blasteroids2.py
    :pyobject: PlayerShip.turn

-This simple method lets us turn the ship left or right by supplying the proper direction value: -1 for turn left, 1 for turn right, 0 for straight ahead.
+This simple method lets us turn the ship left or right by supplying the proper direction value: ``-1`` for turn left, ``1`` for turn right, ``0`` for straight ahead.

 Let's move on to the thrust method:

 .. literalinclude:: blasteroids2.py
    :pyobject: PlayerShip.thrust_on

 This method accelerates the ship in the direction it is facing.
 We start by defining an upward-facing vector with a magnitude set to the class's :attr:`THRUST_ACCEL` value.
 This vector is then rotated in-place to face the direction of the ship using :meth:`Vec2d.rotate()`.
 The :attr:`accel` field of the entity's movment component is then set to the rotated thrust vector.
-The :class:`controller.EulerMovement` system, already in the world takes care of calculating the ship's velocity and position over time based on the acceleration.
+The :class:`~grease.controller.EulerMovement` system, already in the world takes care of calculating the ship's velocity and position over time based on the acceleration.

 The last line changes one of the shape vertices, moving it to a random position behind the ship.
 This will create a simple flickering flame animation that will act as an import cue to the player that the thrust is active.
 Notice that the vertex is simply moved to a random position vertically relative to the origin, the renderer will automatically take care of translating and rotating the vertex to the proper window coordinates according to the ship's current position and rotation, as well as the current camera settings.